-If you already have, or are thinking about installing an alarm system, you really need to know how the police response to alarm activations varies according to the type of alarm you install and your current security level.
+However, If you already have, or are thinking about installing an alarm system, you really need to know how the police response to alarm activations varies according to the type of alarm you install and your current security level.

 All new intruder alarm systems are required to be installed with confirmed technology in England, Wales and Northern Ireland, whilst in Scotland it is only recommended to do so and is not mandatory.

-Type B - Audible Only and Hybrid Alarms includes bells-only and automatic dialling alarms, as well as alarms from non-compliant companies and non-compliant central monitoring stations.
-Unique reference numbers will not be issued for these systems meaning that police will only attend if an offence has been witnessed by a key holder.
+Audible Only and Hybrid Alarms includes bells-only and automatic dialling alarms, as well as alarms from non-compliant companies and non-compliant central monitoring stations.
+Unique Reference Numbers(URN) will not be issued for these systems meaning that police will only attend if an offence has been witnessed by a key holder.